U-M Cookie Disclosure

 </script>

-After the OneTrust script you will want to add the following code.
+4) Finally add the following code.
 This code will make sure the consent preferences are updated correctly:

 <script type="text/javascript">